nic0im/tiktokScrapper/README.md

 ﻿# tiktokScrapper
-This is still under development, isn't functional yet
+This is still under development.